 - Expense – Although the initial purchase of Gas Barbecue can be more expensive than a charcoal one, but with a little bit of TLC, the BBQ will last for a long time.

-At Solent Bottled Gas Supplies we can provide you with 6kg Calor Barbecue Gas cylinders/bottles, all with free delivery to Portsmouth, Fareham, Southampton, Eastleigh, Havant, Cosham, Waterlooville and Winchester.
+At Solent Calor Gas we can provide you with 6kg Calor Barbecue Gas cylinders/bottles, all with free delivery to Portsmouth, Fareham, Southampton, Eastleigh, Havant, Cosham, Waterlooville and Winchester.

 Last-minute Barbecue plans, running out of gas?